 MTW Homeownership Program: PMHA will continue to expand the MTW homeownership program, which identifies families with homeownership as one of their goals, screens the family for eligibility and applies a homeownership assistance payment to participants who purchase a home under the program.

-Plan Year: 1999.
-Implementation: 2000
+Plan Year: 1999 Implementation: 2000

 This activity was amended to include households who are presently homeowners and under foreclosure to receive assistance with resolving issues with bank/mortgage company seeking foreclosure.
-Plan Year: 2010 Implemented: 2010

-HC #6: Increase in Homeownership Opportunities Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Number of households that purchased a home as a result of the activity (increase) Number of households that purchased a home prior to implementation of the activity.
-This number may be zero.
-Expected number of households that purchased a home after implementation of the activity (number) Actual number of households that purchased a home after implementation of the activity (number) Outcome meets or exceeds the benchmark 0 2 per year 60 households purchased homes between 2001-2016 2016-8 households became homeowners Benchmarks have traditionally been met or exceeded over the course of 15 years.
+HC #6: Increase in Homeownership Opportunities

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

+Number of Number of Expected number of Actual number of Outcome meets or

+households that households that households that households that exceeds the

+purchased a home purchased a home purchased a home purchased a home benchmark

+as a result of the prior to after after

+activity (increase) implementation of implementation of implementation of

+the activity.
+This the activity the activity

+number may be (number) (number)

+zero.

+0 2 per year 65 households Benchmarks have

+purchased homes traditionally been

+between 2001 and met or exceeded

+2017.
+In 2017, 5 over the course of

+households became 16 years.

+homeowners.

 HC #7: Households Assisted by Services that Increase Housing Choice

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

 Number of Households Expected number of Actual number of Outcome meets or

 households receiving this type households households exceeds the

 receiving services of service prior to receiving these receiving these benchmark

 aimed to increase implementation of services after services after

 housing choice the activity.
 This implementation of implementation of

 (increase) number may be the activity the activity

 zero. (number) (number)

 0 1 per year 0 household Benchmark unmet

-received service for 2016.
+received service for 2017.

-during 2016 Foreclosure
+during 2017 Foreclosure

 prevention services

 were not requested

-during 2016.
+during 2017.

-Description of detailed information on activity impact.
-The PMHA Housing Choice Voucher Homeownership Program has been assisting, at minimum, 20 households per year, since its implementation.
-Over the course of 15 years, a total of 60 households achieved homeownership.
+Description of detailed information on activity impact: The PMHA Housing Choice Voucher Homeownership Program has been assisting, at minimum, 20 households per year, since its implementation.
+Over the course of 16 years, a total of 65 households achieved homeownership.
 It should be noted that foreclosure prevention services that are offered are not always successful in preventing foreclosure.
 The most common reason for such is the failure of the homeowner to "follow through" on the recommended activities that may prevent foreclosure.
-However, during 2016, there were no requests for this service.
+However, during 2017, there were no requests for this service.

 In reviewing the program and current homeownership requirements established by HUD, the PMHA homeownership program probably does not need MTW authorization to operate.
 However, the slight provisions under MTW provide preferences to maintain the program for Public Housing residents who wish to become homeowners.
 Public Housing residents with higher incomes are invited to participate in the homeownership program.
 If enrolled in the program, assistance is provided to obtain homeownership.
-Approximately 25 Public Housing residents are pursuing homeownership through the PMHA Housing Choice Voucher Homeownership program.
+Approximately 11 Public Housing residents are pursuing homeownership through the PMHA Housing Choice Voucher Homeownership program.
 Service received include first time homeownership education classes and credit repair services, which are first steps to the achievement of homeownership.